 In China, he has directed music videos and commercials for stars such as Jolin Tsai, Li Yi Feng, Guo Cai Jie, and Show Luo.

 His sci-fi thriller short PLURALITY was featured on the Deadline.com 2012 Director's Viewfinder's list for best short film of the year.
-RAISING DION released in August 2015 as both a comic book and cinematic film trailer - and received rave reviews from the TODAY Show, The Washington Post, Fast Company, Comic Book Resources, The Guardian UK, etc. In 2017, it was greenlit straight to series in a 10 episode order to Netflix, with Michael B. Jordan playing the role of Mark, and MACRO producing with Michael's Outlier Productions.
+He created RAISING DION released in August 2015 as both a comic book and cinematic film trailer - and received rave reviews from the TODAY Show, The Washington Post, Fast Company, Comic Book Resources, The Guardian UK, etc. In 2017, it was greenlit straight to series in a 10 episode order to Netflix, starring Alisha Wainwright, Ja’Siah Young, Jason Ritter, and Michael B. Jordan playing the role of Mark, and MACRO producing with Michael's Outlier Productions.